danp0kes/age-predictor/README.md

 ## Installation

-To try out the model for yourself I created a streamlit application where you can try out the model for yourself:
+To try out the model for yourself I created a streamlit application where you can try it out.

 ![app_screen](pics/app_blank.png)